Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/organisational-operations/trust.md

 Repeated or significate breaches of trust should have significant consequences (e.g. contract termination).

+## Note

-Note: This is all related to the social-related parts of engineering.
+This is all related to the social-related parts of engineering.
 For security purposes, zero-trust is needed, but that is more on the technical (IT, platform, architecture) side of things.